Asthma Specialist in Hallandale Beach, FL

 Asthma is a disease that affects your lungs.
 It causes repeated episodes of wheezing, breathlessness, chest tightness, and nighttime or early morning coughing.
-Get effective asthma treatment and management plans from experienced asthma specialists, Dr. Luis Mesa, MD.
-For more information, call us today or schedule an appointment online.
-We are conveniently located at 21110 Biscayne BLVD ST 405 Aventura, FL 33180.
+Get effective asthma treatment and management plans from experienced asthma specialists, Dr. Luis J. Mesa, MD.
+For more information, contact us today or schedule an appointment online.
+We are conveniently located at 1250 E Hallandale Beach Blvd Suite 205 A, Hallandale Beach, FL 33009.

 Table of Contents:

 What is asthma?

 What are the signs and symptoms of asthma?

 What is an asthma attack?

 How does Dr. Luis J. Mesa, MD help with Asthma?

 Asthma can be challenging to deal with; however, with effective management and treatment, it doesn’t need to rule your life.
 At Dr. Luis J. Mesa, MD, we are proud to provide our patients with highly effective asthma treatment and management plans that enable them to continue living successful and fulfilling lives.
 To give you a better idea of what asthma is and the treatment options available, we have provided some answers to commonly asked questions about asthma below.

 Asthma is a disease that affects the lungs.
 It is a long-term common disease that children and adults can suffer from.
 Asthma causes breathlessness, wheezing, tightness in the chest, and coughing which often occurs at night or early in the morning.
 Asthma never goes away, you have it all the time; however, asthma attacks appear when something starts to bother the person’s lungs.